 Workers with a certificate or diploma earn on average 17% more than their peers who only reached the high school level.

 Employees who earned a Bachelor's Degree earn 24% more than those who only managed to attain a certificate or diploma.

 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Albania who work in Photography earn 7% more than their female counterparts on average.
+In the field of Photography in Albania, the average difference between the salary of male and female employees is 7%.

-Photography professionals in Albania are likely to observe a salary increase of approximately 4% every 28 months.
+Professionals working in Photography in Albania are likely to observe a salary increase of approximately 4% every 28 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Listed above are the average annual increase rates for each industry in Albania for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 Not all compensation increases are reflected directly in the salary.
 Some companies offer upgraded packages to their staff instead of cash money.
 The figures displayed here account only for direct increments to the base salary.